Teinc3/teinc3.github.io/src/markdown/AboutMe.md

 ### [Territorial.io](https://territorial.io)
 A minimalistic multiplayer game where you conquer the world by capturing territories from other players and bots.

 I was previously the top 1v1 player and the sole admin of the game's Discord server.
-I have extensive connections with the creator of the game, and I will be working as a freelancer for his third project soon.
+I have extensive connections with the creator of the game, and I will be working as a freelancer for him soon.

 I had reverse-engineered the game's source code entirely and learnt JavaScript from scratch.
 I experimented with machine learning using spawn-picking scenarios and I also assisted in the development of a micro algorithm which is unbeatable by any human player.